IanCarpenter6/IanCarpenter6/README.md

 - 👋 Hi, I’m @IanCarpenter6
 - 👀 I’m interested in Software and Cloud Engineering as well as Cyber Security
-- 🌱 I’m currently learning Concepts of Databases and Mathematical Computing
+- 🌱 I’m currently learning Concepts of Database Systems and Mathematical Computing
 - 📫 How to reach me:
       - Phone: 469-585-8449
       - E-mail: iancarp36@gmail.com